 Brining or dry-brining your bird can mean the difference between dry turkey and supremely moist and plump turkey.
 Over the years, I've written many articles on brining (or not brining) turkeys.
-Much of this info can already be found in our Definitive Guide to Buying, Prepping, Cooking, and Carving Turkey, or in my article on The Truth About Brining, but I get enough inquiries on basic brining guidelines that it seemed worth it to pull this out into its own quick guide.
+Much of this info can already be found in our Definitive Guide to Buying, Prepping, Cooking, and Carving Turkey, or in my article on The Right Way to Brine Turkey, but I get enough inquiries on basic brining guidelines that it seemed worth it to pull this out into its own quick guide.
 So here you go!

 Brining, whether you're using a traditional water-based brine or a dry brine, improves a turkey's ability to retain moisture.
 Certain muscle proteins are naturally dissolved by the salt in the brine solution.
 Once these proteins are dissolved, muscle fibers lose some of their ability to contract when cooking.
 Less contraction leads to less internal moisture being squeezed out, which in turn leads to juicier meat in the cooked bird.

 Brining also seasons a bird more deeply than simply salting just before cooking.

 I vastly prefer dry brining.
 A traditional brine will plump up your turkey with moisture, but that moisture is mainly water, leading to a turkey that tastes watered down.
 A dry brine, on the other hand, helps a turkey retain its natural moisture without adding any excess liquid, which leads to more intensely flavored results.